 Loudoun County officials encourage residents and businesses to take time during September to prepare for emergencies.
 September is National Preparedness Month, which promotes family and community disaster planning.
-This year's theme is "A Lasting Legacy," highlighting how families can prepare now for disasters to protect their loved ones and create a lasting legacy for the future.
+This year's theme is "Take Control in 1, 2, 3" and will focus on preparing older adults for disasters.